 This article will help you understand which is which and help you ensure the perfect hair care regimen.

 Moisturizing oils are able to penetrate the hair shaft.
 These oils tend to work best when used with a water-based leave in conditioner or with water by itself, as the moisturizing agent.
 These oils are great for hot oil treatments and pre-shampoo treatments because they won’t leave a film on your hair (since they actually penetrate it).

 1.Coconut Oil – Coconut oil is used in many natural beauty products, and for good reason: It’s naturally antibacterial and antifungal, coconut oil for skin is an excellent moisturizer, it can penetrate hair better than other oils.
 The molecular structure of the oil is small enough to allow it to penetrate, unlike most other oils, but in a very limited quantity.
 It is usually most effective when used with a bit of water or a water-based leave-in.

-2. Olive Oil – Olive oil, in particular — show that they can have a major moisturizing effect.
+2. Olive Oil – Olive oil, in particular, can have a major moisturizing effect.
 Olive oil could add softness and strengthen hair by penetrating the hair shaft and retaining moisture.
-Shine attributed to olive oil may be due to the oil smoothing the outer cuticle of the hair.
+This oil also can leave your hair with shine because it helps smoothes the outer cuticle of the hair.

 3. Avocado Oil – Avocado oil is ideal for hair that is dry due to heat damage and environmental factors.
-It’s high vitamin E contact strengthens hair to prevent breakage, while helping to bind split ends together.
+It’s high vitamin E content strengthens hair to prevent breakage, while helping to smooth the cuticle.
 It is lighter than olive oil, and will absorb into the cuticle without weighing your hair down.
 Best used as a pre-poo treatment.

 Here are a few examples of sealing oils: